Madinat al-Zahra: Dar al-Mulk

 The building was richly decorated.
 The doorways, some rectangular and some arched, were framed with geometric and vegetal (arabesque) decoration, and the floors were paved with geometric patterns.
 The exterior façade of the building, which faced south over the edge of the terrace wall, had three decorated doorways as well as a blind arcade of false windows above.
 Felix Arnold notes that because the doorways of the three halls were aligned with each other and faced outwards from the edge of the palace terrace, they would have offered views of the distant horizon across the valley, but not onto a private garden or courtyard as was typical in many Islamic palaces in the history of the region.
-He notes, however, that such elevated halls with distant views had precedents in the old Alcázar of Cordoba as well as at ar-Rusafa, an older Umayyad palatial estate in the countryside of Cordoba.
+He notes, however, that such elevated halls with distant views had precedents in the old Alcázar of Córdoba as well as at ar-Rusafa, an older Umayyad palatial estate in the countryside of Córdoba.